-50 and 75 m (Fig. 28).
-These temperature time series are characterized by large variations with amplitudes ranging from $\pm 3^{\circ}$ C. The long-term trend shows amplitudes generally less than $\pm 1^{\circ}$ C with periods between 5 to 10 years.
+Monthly temperature anomalies from 1950 to 1998 on St. Pierre Bank bounded by the 100 m isobath were computed at standard depths of 0, 20, 50 and 75 m (Fig. 27).
+This temperature time series is characterized by large variations with amplitudes ranging from $\pm 3^{\circ}$ C. The long-term trend shows amplitudes generally less than $\pm 1^{\circ}$ C with periods between 5 to 10 years.
 The cold periods of the mid-1970s and the mid-1980s in the upper water column are coincident with severe meteorological and ice conditions in the Northwest Atlantic and colder and fresher oceanographic anomalies over most of the Newfoundland continental shelves.
-During the cold period beginning in 1984-85, temperatures decreased by up to 2°C in the upper water column and by 1°C in the lower water column.
+During the cold period beginning in 1984-1985, temperatures decreased by up to 2° C in the upper water column and by 1° C in the lower water column.
 These below normal conditions continued until 1994 in the upper water column.
 Since 1994 the temperatures have been warmer than normal over the top 20 m but remained below average at 50 and 75 m depth.
 Note the similarity in the low-frequency trends at the deepest depths on St. Pierre Bank and Flemish Cap.